XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-automatically-on-linux.md

         $ sudo ln -s /opt/ripple/etc/update-rippled-cron /etc/cron.d/

-    This cron configuration runs a script to update installed `rippled` package within an hour of each new release.
+    This cron configuration runs a script to update the installed `rippled` package within an hour of each new release.
 To reduce the chance of outages from all servers updating simultaneously, the script delays the update for a random number of minutes, up to 59.